ryanlalchand/Safe-2-School/README.md

 ## Setup
 Clone the repo to your own machine

+You'll need to install MongoDB and Compass, and generate some dummy data for the students as well as authenticated users

 Open the terminal and navigate to the directory where you cloned the repo

 Run `npm install` to install dependencies

 Assuming you have Node.js installed, run `node app.js` to start the server

+Navigate to http://localhost:3000 to log in